snowzjx/academic-kickstart/content/authors/admin/_index.md

 Junxue ZHANG is a PhD student of computer scinece at [SINGLab, Hong Kong Univeristy of Science and Technology](http://sing.cse.ust.hk).
 He is under supervision of [Prof. Kai CHEN](http://www.cse.ust.hk/~kaichen/).
 His reseach interests are data center networking, AI systems and privacy preserving computation.
 He is also the co-founder of [Clustar Technology Co., Ltd](https://www.clustar.ai).

-Before joining HKUST, he received his BSc and Msc in [Southeast Univeristy](https://www.seu.edu.cn/english/).
+Before joining HKUST, he received his BSc and MSc in [Southeast Univeristy](https://www.seu.edu.cn/english/).

 Junxue has a broad range of intersts in his daily life.
 He is an amateur photographer mainly at landscape and sometimes portrait.
 He likes coffee, and is a fresh man in latte art.
 He also has a not very large collection of Lego.
 Junxue has a cat named [Silver](https://weibo.com/7357971079/profile?topnav=1&wvr=6).